A degenerate Arnold diffusion mechanism in the Restricted 3 Body Problem: Proof of the main theorem

 such that

-Moreover, the determinant of the Hessian matrix of the function $(\sigma,\theta)\mapsto \Delta \mathcal{S}(\sigma,\theta;I^{\mathrm{u}},I^{\mathrm{s}},\epsilon)$ evaluated at $(\sigma,\theta; I^{\mathrm{u}},I^{\mathrm{s}})=(\sigma_\pm(\theta,I^{\mathrm{u}}),\theta;I^{\mathrm{u}},\tilde{I}^{\mathrm{s}}_\pm (\theta,I^{\mathrm{u}}))$ is different from zero for all $(\theta,I^{\mathrm{u}})\in \Lambda_\rho$. \end{thm}
+Moreover, the determinant of the Hessian matrix of the function $(\sigma,\theta)\mapsto \Delta \mathcal{S}(\sigma,\theta;G^{\mathrm{u}},G^{\mathrm{s}})$ evaluated at $(\sigma,\theta; G^{\mathrm{u}},G^{\mathrm{s}})=(\sigma_\pm(\theta,G^{\mathrm{u}}),\theta;G^{\mathrm{u}},\tilde{G}^{\mathrm{s}}_\pm (\theta,G^{\mathrm{u}}))$ is different from zero for all $(\theta,G^{\mathrm{u}})\in \mathbb{T}_{\rho_*}\times \mathbb{G}_{\rho_*}(G_0)$. \end{thm}

-Before analyzing the consequences of Theorem \ref{thm:mainthmcriticalpoints} it is worth pointing out two remarks.
-The first one is that the change of coordinates $\Phi$ obtained in Proposition \ref{prop:approxgenfunctionbyMelnikov} can be completed to an exact symplectic change of coordinates
+Before analyzing the consequences of Theorem \ref{thm:mainthmcriticalpoints} it is worth pointing out some remarks.
+The first one is that, in the proof of Proposition \ref{prop:approxgenfunctionbyMelnikov}, carried out in Section \ref{sec:generatingfunctsinvmanifolds}, we will see that